blue951/hammerjs/README.md

 Additional requirement is [CMake 2.6 or later](http://www.cmake.org/cmake/resources/software.html) (use the binary MSI) as the build tool.

-**Warning**: This is highly experimental, the resulting executable usually crashes easily.

 In the command prompt, run the following:

     cmake -G "MinGW Makefiles" .